Study conflict resolution and learn to identify causes of conflict, and develop practical negotiation, mediation and facilitation skills.

 You learn through case studies, role play scenarios and visits from guest speakers who share their views on current issues and approaches.
 Our passionate lecturers draw from international experiences and include best practice models.

 This is part of the Bachelor of Arts.

 Courses cover multidisciplinary perspectives on conflict resolution and a wide range of examples including the Treaty of Waitangi.
 This major draws on the disciplines of psychology, political studies and sociology.

 You identify causes of conflict (systemic, structural, inter-personal), explore different approaches to conflict resolution, develop a basic understanding of human rights, and gain practical skills of conflict negotiation, mediation and facilitation.

-All students in the Bachelor of Arts complete core papers.
+All students in the Bachelor of Arts complete core courses.
 In this major, you study:

 PSYC580 Introduction to Psychology A

 SOSC582 Social Thinking

 HIST690 Te Tiriti O Waitangi: The Treaty of Waitangi

 POLS781 International Relations